General-101/Halo-Asset-Blender-Development-Toolset/README.md

  * Discord user meowsandstuff
    * For contributing to the Halo 2 shader nodes used in this project.

+ * Discord user JackOfChaos
+   * For contributing to the Halo 1 and Halo 2 shader nodes used in this project.

  * Discord user general_101
    * Getting the ball rolling I guess?